nish17/Speaking-Engagments/README.md

 # Speaking Engagements

-## Here's the list of all my speaking engagements in the community.
+## Here's the list of all my speaking engagements in the developer community.

 - [Tech-Talks](#tech-talks)
   - [GDG New Delhi: Developer Days 2020](./Tech-Talks/Developer-Days-GDG-New-Delhi-2020/README.md)